Free Shipping on US Orders

 Linear probe

 The array and appearance of linear probes are flat.
-The piezoelectric crystals in a linear probe are placed in a linear pattern to produce a straight sound wave.
 Linear probes can be used for applications, including vascular, breast, thyroid, and tendon exams, among others.
 These probes often have a rectangular beam with excellent near-field resolution and run at a high frequency to achieve improved picture resolution.

 The curved array of convex probes (also known as curved linear probes) offers for a larger field of view.
 In the convex array probe, the piezoelectric crystals are arranged in a curvilinear pattern.
-Ultrasound probes of this type are complicated, with about 500 components in their crystal structure.
 These are usually ideal for more in-depth investigations.
 These transducers are used for vascular, abdominal, OB/GYN, nerve, and musculoskeletal tests, among other things.
-Convex probes are generally utilized for abdominal scans because of their design, which allows for a wider and deeper view.

 Phased Array

 A phased array probe, also known as a cardiac probe, has a smaller handle with a square-shaped lens and array.
-Typically, images of the heart are scanned.
 The depth of phased array probes will be more significant in reaching the heart and producing an image.
-This transducer gets its name from its phased array crystal arrangement because phased array transducers contain fewer crystals; the crystals fire in phases to create the image seen on the screen.
+This transducer gets its name from its phased array crystal arrangement because phased array transducers contain fewer crystals.

 TEE (Transesophageal) Probe